Predicting Choice from Information Costs: Cross-Menu Predictions

 We introduce our smoothness condition in stages.
 We begin by defining a differentiability notion for $\icost$.
 To that end, we recall some standard notation.
 Given a convex set $X$ in a real vector space, a convex function $\func:X\rightarrow \extreal$, and $x\in\func^{-1}(\real)$, define the \textbf{directional derivative} of $\func$ at $x$ as $d^+_{x}\func:X\to\real\cup\{\pm\infty\}$ via

 Say $\icostd \in \icostD$ is \textbf{a derivative} of $\icost$ at $\ip\in\Domicost$ if $\int \icostd (\posterior) \ \ip(\dd \posterior)$ is finite and if every $\ip' \in \Domicost$ has

-The cost function $\icost$ is \textbf{differentiable at} $\ip\in\Domicost$ if it admits a derivative at $\ip$.\footnote{Our definition of differentiability requires the derivative to be convex (because $\icostd\in\icostD$).
+The cost function $\icost$ is \textbf{differentiable at} $\ip\in\Domicost$ if it admits a derivative at $\ip$.\footnote{Note that we require the derivative to be convex (because $\icostd\in\icostD$).
 In the appendix, we show one can omit this requirement whenever $\icostd$ is finite and continuous.} We omit the dependency on the information policy and say $\icost$ is \textbf{differentiable} whenever it is differentiable at all $\ip \in \Domicost$.\footnote{ Our notion of differentiability is commonly used in the decision theory literature, where it is often called \emph{G\^{a}teaux differentiability} \citep[e.g.,][]{hong1987risk,cerreia2017stochastic}.
 The definition is slightly different than the way G\^{a}teaux differentiability is defined in convex analysis: whereas the latter requires the convergence to occur from all possible directions \citep[e.g.,][]{phelps2009convex,borwein2010convex}, we require convergence only from directions within the domain of $\icost$. }

 Intuitively, a cost function is differentiable if it prices small shifts in its information in a posterior-separable manner.
 Indeed, observe that the function

 defines a posterior-separable cost function.
 In fact, this cost equals $\icost$ whenever the latter is already posterior separable: in this case, $\icost$ has a common derivative at all information policies.